 - Ice (optional), but recommended

-I add a couple of additions in my caesar cocktail to give it a little somethin’ – horseradish and black pepper.
+I add a couple of additions in my Caesar cocktail to give it a little something extra, like horseradish and black pepper.
 Plus, I garnish with more than just celery.
-Who doesn’t enjoy a little snack on top?!
+Who doesn’t enjoy a little snack on top?

-- Rub lime wedge around a tall glass to wet.
+- Rub a lime wedge around the rim of a tall glass to wet.

-- Pour in clamato juice, vodka, horseradish, Worcestershire, hot sauce, lime juice and black pepper.
+- Pour in Caesar mix, vodka, horseradish, Worcestershire, hot sauce, lime juice and black pepper.
 Stir.

 A celery stick is traditional, but the possibilities are endless here!
-For me, I like to mix and match garnish (but don’t like to go crazy or make too much work for myself).
-Some options are –
+For me, I like to mix and match garnish.
+Some options are:

 - Salami or pepperoni